Fuel Rationing...is (not) an absolutely stupid idea!

 In August 2005, China's most prosperous city of Guangzhou implement the rationing of gasoline and diesel to cope with a fuel shortage.
 Guangzhou experienced a monthly shortfall of approximately 12,200 barrels per day of oil products that time.

-President Gloria Macapagal-Arroyo in Philippines ordered fuel rationing for vehicles of government offices and warned the public that "forceful and drastic steps may be needed to prevent a worst-case scenario."The plan mandates government agencies to cut down their monthly fuel consumption to 90 percent of their average consumption.
+The same month, President Gloria Macapagal-Arroyo in Philippines ordered fuel rationing for vehicles of government offices and warned the public that "forceful and drastic steps may be needed to prevent a worst-case scenario."The plan mandates government agencies to cut down their monthly fuel consumption to 90 percent of their average consumption.

 That's exactly what Samarinda City Administration in East Kalimantan did in October 2005 right after central government raise the fuel price by more than 100%.
 The local administration cut the fuel allocation for its officers fleet from 150 liter/car/month to 100 liter/car/month.